Applicant Guide - Collegiate Award

 - You are (or will become) a member of the NCWIT Aspirations in Computing Community.

-- You are currently enrolled at an NCWIT Academic Alliance (AA) community college, four-year college or university, or other AA higher education institution within the US, Puerto Rico, US Virgin Islands, Guam or on US military bases overseas.
+- You are currently enrolled in a higher education institution within the U.S., Puerto Rico, U.S. Virgin Islands, Guam, or on U.S. military bases overseas and you are one of the follwing:

-- You are a U.S. citizen or permanent resident who resides in the U.S. or is a U.S. citizen residing in Puerto Rico, Guam, the U.S. Virgin Islands, or on a U.S. overseas military base.
+- You must reside in the U.S. or on a U.S. overseas military base or be a US citizen residing in Puerto Rico, Guam, or the U.S. Virgin Islands.

 - You are an undergraduate or graduate student pursuing a degree in computing.